How to Improve CI/CD Pipelines With Static Analysis

 Klocwork maintains system-wide knowledge of the code in a centralized server.
 This means it only needs to analyze the small part of the code that has changed in order to work out if there are any resulting system-wide issues.

-This means that Klocwork can analyze thousands of source files and tens of millions of lines of code in a matter of seconds — not hours.
-What’s more, differential static analysis provides developers with the shortest possible analysis time and provides an impact analysis of the changes — no matter how large the codebase.
+This means that Klocwork can analyze 1,000s of source files and 10s of millions of lines of code in a matter of seconds — not hours.
+What’s more, differential static analysis provides developers with the shortest possible analysis time.
+And it provides an impact analysis of the changes — no matter how large the codebase.

 For that reason, adding static analysis to every pipeline is practical, efficient, and helps to ensure that there is no need to trade feedback times for quality and security.

 In general, the cost of a pipeline grows in proportion to its execution times.
-Klocwork’s differential analysis dramatically reduces execution times and therefore also reduces cloud computing costs.
+Klocwork’s differential analysis dramatically reduces execution times.
+So, it also reduces cloud computing costs.

-Klocwork is the ideal static analyzer for pipelines, and its unique Differential Analysis technology provides the fastest analysis results for DevOps pipelines.
-What’s more, by using Klocwork, you are able to:
+Klocwork is the ideal static analyzer for your pipelines.
+Its unique differential analysis technology provides the fastest analysis results for your pipelines.

 - Ensure complex software is safe, secure, and reliable.